How to get informed before the elections

 Here are some steps we can all take to become a more informed voters:

 Research the candidates

 Look up information about the candidates from a variety of new sources.
 Social media is a valuable tool in becoming an informed voter but do be wary of fake news.
 RTE, This Time I’m Voting, What Europe Does for Me and Refcom.ie all have a mountain of unbiased, factual information.
-RTE also has a list of every local election candidate in the country and have profiles of all the European election candidates.

-Vote on facts and track records (in or out of politics).
+I think it's important to vote on facts and track records (in or out of politics).
 Take the time to research the candidates rather than following your gut.

 You may be sick of candidates or their volunteers knocking on our doors, but this is a great opportunity to ask candidates face to face questions and they will give you a lot more information than their leaflets.
 You will be able to see their initial reaction and ask follow up questions if you’re not happy with their responses.
 It’s also an opportunity to let them know if you agree or disagree with their stance.

 It can be scary and intimidating to question a candidate but you just have to remember that’s why they are knocking on your door.
 They want to learn more about the community and the issues that come with it.

 - Why did you get involved in politics?